 Research and studios: Cross-platform storytelling, media philosophy, cinema studies

-Research and studios: Cultural industries, criticism, writing
+Research and studios: Cultural industries, film genres and industries, Italian Cinema, criticism, writing

 Alexia Kannas is a writer and academic in the Media Program in the School of Media and Communication at RMIT University, who works principally in the area of Cinema Studies.
 Alexia completed her PhD in Film Studies at Monash University, where she also taught into English Literature and Creative and Academic Writing.
 She is the author of Deep Red (Columbia University Press/Wallflower, 2017) and Genre, Modernity and the Italian Giallo Film (forthcoming 2019, SUNY Press), and has written for a wide range of print and online media.
 She writes (or has written) about cult cinema, film sound, cinematic modernism, food, memory and nostalgia.